 Step 2: Start the registration process.
 You will require unique emails IDs for all participants, including the children.

-Step 3: Before making the payment, send an email with a proof-of-age of your child to email@example.com.
+Step 3: For the scholarship – before making the payment, send an email with a proof-of-age of your child to firstname.lastname@example.org.
 Any id card with the Date Of Birth will do.

 Note: Mention the subject line as “Proof of age for (selected trek).”